 WHAT IS PROVIDENCE PLACE?

-Providence Place is a 119-unit multi-family housing community scheduled to break ground on South Apollo Boulevard by the end of 2025 and open in the Summer of 2027.
+Providence Place is a 120-unit multi-family housing community scheduled to open at 850 S. Apollo Blvd. in the Summer of 2027.
 The community will include wrap-around services to help residents overcome challenges and be successful in housing.

 BUILDING ON A LEGACY

-When Daily Bread opened over 35 years ago, it started as a soup kitchen serving 14 meals on its first day.
+When Providence Connects (formerly Daily Bread) opened over 35 years ago, it started as a soup kitchen serving 14 meals on its first day.
 Today, we have expanded focus to provide what unsheltered people really need - a home, and over 400 formerly homeless individuals have been housed in recent years.

 NO ONE LEFT BEHIND